-- · Beef or vegetable stir fry - · Low-fat frilled beef or lamb burger in a bun with side salad - Spaghetti Bolognese with lamb or beef mince, peas and kidney beans (for a vegetarian option, use soya mince and lentils)
+- Beef or vegetable stir fry - Beef or lamb burger in a bun with side salad - Spaghetti Bolognese with lamb or beef mince, peas and kidney beans (for a vegetarian option, use soya mince and lentils)

 SOURCES AND ACKNOWLEDGMENTS

 Unless otherwise stated, recipes and ideas are taken from the OPA booklets Swallowing - Nutrition when It's Difficult and A Guide to Life After Oesophageal/ Gastric Surgery.
 Both booklets have a lot more additional useful information.